Doors will

 design agency North with thanks to Peter Saville and Neville

-from those working in factories to the on-site team received
+Studios, from those working in factories to the on-site

-the vinyl, see the film as well as a selection of album sleeves.
+hear the vinyl, see the film as well as a selection of album

 • William Hare Group – Bury, Greater Manchester (Steel)